jepz20/pubj/README.md

    ```
    npm run dev
    ```
-Run this project locally with node (with service workers)
+Run this project locally with node (with service workers - production like build)

    ```
    npm run dev:node